arduino/docs-content/content/tutorials/generic/pro-edge-ai-ml-vision-speech-kit/pro-edge-ai-ml-vision-speech-kit.md

 ---
 title: 'Getting Started with the AKX00058: Pro Edge AI/ML: Vision and Speech Kit'
-description: "Learn how to start using your Pro Edge AI/ML: Vision and Speech Kit"
+description: "Learn how to start using your Pro Edge AI/ML: Vision and Speech Kit."
 difficulty: advanced
 tags:
   - PRO